holsee/holsee.github.io/source/_posts/2014-09-22-back-to-school.markdown

 Partially inspired by my functional programming binge and a chat I had with [Joe Armstrong](http://joearms.github.io) at [ReactConf](http://reactconf.com); I have been getting stuck into Erlang, [Elixir](http://elixir-lang.org) and the [Phoenix web framework](https://github.com/phoenixframework/phoenix).

 I feel these will be a big part of my future.
 The BEAM VM is fascinating and the powerful distributed programming model via the OTP libraries is something different and interesting.
-I look forward to writing more about these more.
+I look forward to writing about this more.

 I am working on an 'anonymous' location broadcast server to use these technologies in anger and I have found this has helped me achieve those A-HA moments that are so important when it comes to learning something and making it stick.